ATLFlight/ATLFlightDocs/TroubleshootFAQ.md

 1. [USB-to-serial debug cable](#usb-to-serial-debug-cable)
 1. [Debugging ADB problems](#debugging-adb-problems)

+## Host computer requirements
+A host PC running Ubuntu 14.04 Linux is recommended for building code, debugging and testing the Snapdragon™ Flight board (newer versions of the OS may work too but may not be tested / supported).

 ## Revive board that will not boot
-If your Snapdragon Flight board does not boot up, you may be able to recover it in one of the following ways:
+If your Snapdragon™ Flight board does not boot up, you may be able to recover it in one of the following ways:

 ### Factory reset
 This is documented in the "Factory reset" chapter of the Snapdragon Flight User Guide: http://support.intrinsyc.com/documents/125